josh973/GANime/README.md

 GANime is a Streamlit app transforming selfie (or any photo) in Painting Portrait with various Japanese anime style.
 It's using different GAN models trained on GPU.

+#Install
-Runing after cloning the repo:
+After cloning the repo
+run the following:

 ```bash
 pip install -r requirements.txt